prebid/prebid.github.io/dev-docs/modules/iabCatagoryTranslation.md

 {:.no_toc}

-This module converts the IAB sub category to Freewheel industry group identifiers.
-The Freewheel identifiers ensure competitve separation of industries and products.
+This module converts the IAB sub category to FreeWheel industry group identifiers.
+The FreeWheel identifiers ensure competitve separation of industries and products.

 Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).

 The module provides the following:

-- Converts IAB subcategories to a Freewheel industry group identifier.
+- Converts IAB subcategories to a FreewWheel industry group identifier.

 ## How to use the module:

-1. A Prebid.js package is built that contains this module and the [Freewheel]({site.github.url}}/dev-docs/module/freewheel.html) module.
+1. A Prebid.js package is built that contains this module and the [FreeWheel](/dev-docs/modules/freewheel.html) module.
 2. The inclusion of this module causes Prebid to download a mapping file to local storage.
 The user also has the option to provide their own mapping file.
 3. At runtime, brand category translation happens as needed.